kbrezinski/kbrezinski/README.md

 :point_right: Complexity Analysis for Feature Extraction

-The bulk of my code base is not added to Github yet, and may or may not be added depeding on what is proprietary for my research or not.
+The bulk of my code base is not added to Github yet, and may or may not be added depending on what is proprietary for my research or not.

 ### Correspondence